windraner/coding-challenge-frontend/README.md

 ## Tech Requirements

-- React
+- React + Typescript
+- use Redux to store the state
 - Tests: Jest
 - Code Linter
-- Typescript is a plus
 - CSSinJS is a plus: styled-components, styled-system, ...

 ## Instructions